 - E. Written notice and supporting documentation that the Landlord or the enumerated relative did move into the Rental Unit as the Landlord's or enumerated relative's Primary Residence.
-(Section 6-58.80 E. 4.); - F. The requisite documents initiating the process to demolish or withdraw the Rental Unit from rent or lease permanently under Government Code, section 7060 et seq. and the City of Alameda's Ellis Act Policy Resolution No. 15517 (Section 6-58.80 F and H); - G. Written proof of the relocation payment provided to the Tenant if different than as provided in Section 6-58.95 (Section 6-58.95 G); - H. A fully executed Buyout Agreement (Section 6-58.115 D); - For all Rental Units, an annual registration statement for each Rental Unit Section 6-58.55 A); - J. For Rental Units that are not exempt from rent control under State Law, written notice within 30 days of the close of escrow that the Rental Unit has been transferred, the Rent at close of escrow, and the name and contact information of the new Landlord (Section 6-58.55 A); - K. For Rental Units that are not exempt from rent control under State Law, a registration statement within 30 days of the inception of a new tenancy (6-58.55 A); - L. Written notice that a Landlord has entered into a Temporary Tenancy and copy of the Rental Agreement within 30 days of the inception of the Temporary Tenancy (Section 6-58.40 A); - M. Written notice and supporting documentation that the Landlord has moved into the Primary Residence within 60 days of the termination of a Temporary Tenancy (Section 6-58.15 TT); - Proof of a military assignment where a Temporary Tenancy for that purpose has been created, if the Program Administrator requires such proof (Section 6-58.40 A); - O. Requests for a Rent Increase in conjunction with a Capital Improvement Plan; - P. A copy of any notice of a rent increase that is a Relocation Rent Increase within three days of serving a Tenant with such Increase (Section 6-58.110 H); - Q. The judicial filing and related court papers if the Landlord is seeking judicial review of a decision of a Hearing Officer (Section 6-58.75 K); and - R. Any other information or document that the Program Administrator reasonably requests to carry out the purposes and intent of this Article to the extent such request does not unreasonably infringe on the privacy interests of the Landlord.
+(Section 6-58.80 E.4.); - F. The requisite documents initiating the process to demolish or withdraw the Rental Unit from rent or lease permanently under Government Code, section 7060 et seq. and the City of Alameda's Ellis Act Policy Resolution No. 15517 (Section 6-58.80 F and H); - G. Written proof of the relocation payment provided to the Tenant if different than as provided in Section 6-58.95 (Section 6-58.95 G); - H. A fully executed Buyout Agreement (Section 6-58.115 D); - I. For all Rental Units, an annual registration statement for each Rental Unit Section 6-58.55 A); - J. For Rental Units that are not exempt from rent control under State Law, written notice within thirty (30) days of the close of escrow that the Rental Unit has been transferred, the Rent at close of escrow, and the name and contact information of the new Landlord (Section 6-58.55 A); - K. For Rental Units that are not exempt from rent control under State Law, a registration statement within thirty (30) days of the inception of a new tenancy (Section 6-58.55 A); - L. Written notice that a Landlord has entered into a Temporary Tenancy and copy of the Rental Agreement within thirty (30) days of the inception of the Temporary Tenancy (Section 6-58.40 A); - M. Written notice and supporting documentation that the Landlord has moved into the Primary Residence within sixty (60) days of the termination of a Temporary Tenancy (as defined herein); - N. Proof of a military assignment where a Temporary Tenancy for that purpose has been created, if the Program Administrator requires such proof (Section 6-58.40 A); - O. All documents required by this Ordinance and Rent Regulations in conjunction with an application for a Capital Improvement Plan; - P. Requests for a hearing when a Tenant has filed a Tenant Financial Hardship Application concerning the payment of a Pass Through and/or when a Landlord has information that a Tenant is no longer eligible for a financial hardship previously granted. - Q. A copy of any notice of a rent increase that is a Relocation Rent Increase within three (3) days of serving a Tenant with such Increase (Section 6-58.110 G); - R. The judicial filing and related court papers if the Landlord is seeking judicial review of a decision of a Hearing Officer (Section 6-58.75 K); and

+S. Any other information or document that the Program Administrator reasonably requests to carry out the purposes and intent of this Article to the extent such request does not unreasonably infringe on the privacy interests of the Landlord.